SSpeights/PowerShellGuide/discovery-in-powershell.md

 # Getting savvy with PowerShell

+PowerShell feature set is huge, and one of the major tasks, when you decide to use PowerShell, is to figure out which commands you need to get your task done.
+Once you get started - realize that PowerShell is very big and that leveraging the "Find" resources both in the CLI and on the web will be important to working effectively.

 PowerShell has quite a few resources that can help you get up to speed with this technology.
 There are many cmdlets in PowerShell so it is important to find out what they do and how you can used them.
 In addition, there is a large Powershell community and you can get help using the normal channels.
 Major outlets for PowerShell ideas are -

 * [Microsoft's PowerShell Documentation](https://docs.microsoft.com/en-us/powershell/)